UPDATED OCTOBER 2025

 Dawn Jurgens

-Dawn Jurgens, 76-years old, was killed by her two pet dogs at her Union Road home.
-Authorities described the dogs as adult cane corsos, a Molosser type dog often infected with fighting bloodlines.
-The victim's husband, Carl Jurgens, discovered her body in the yard.
-According to police, Jurgens had visible major injuries to her face and scalp, as well as bite wounds on her arms.
+Dawn Jurgens, 76-years old, was killed by her two mastiff-type dogs.
+The attack occurred outside her home in the 800 block of North Union Road.
+Her husband, Carl Jurgens, discovered her body in the backyard, Trotwood police said.
+Officers said the dogs were cane corsos, a type of mastiff.
+Jurgens had visible major injuries to her face and scalp, as well as bite wounds on her arms, police said.
+No one witnessed the attack.
+A coroner's report listed the cause of death as multiple puncture wounds to the head and neck due to dog bites.
 The elderly couple began raising the pair of dogs from puppies about two-and-a-half years earlier.
 Carl told reporters that his wife lived for those dogs, "from the day they were born until Saturday," the day of her death.
-The victim's son, Joe Jurgens, did not believe the coroner who determined the cause of death was multiple puncture wounds to the head and neck due to dog bites.
-"I do not believe those dogs attacked her out of aggression," Joe said. [source citations]
+The victim's son, Joe Jurgens, dismissed the coroner's report.
+"I do not believe those dogs attacked her out of aggression," he said.
+"I can't imagine, even fathom, that they would attack and kill her," he said.
+Both dogs were removed by the Montgomery County Animal Resource Center and later euthanized. [source citations]

 Date of death: September 1, 2012 Chained: No